 Pruning and Shaping Ficus sabre Plants

 Pruning Ficus sabre plants is vital to maintain their desired size and shape and promote healthy growth.
 Regular pruning helps control their height and width, making them suitable for indoor spaces.
-Here are some tips to help you prune and shape your Ficus sabre plants:

 - Use clean, sharp pruning shears or scissors to avoid damaging the plant.